Hardly Headliners Ep.1: Founders talk about Professional Life

 Allison: I really love Debbie Millman’s talk on the future of work and what she felt like she lost and gained and the pandemic.
 She’s always a really amazing speaker if you do not listen to her Design Matters podcast you should!

-Did you have any aha moments during the conference?
+15. Did you have any ah-ha moments during the conference?

 Allison: It was when we organized the SXSW pitch happy hour and we got to interact socially with a lot of the other SXSW pitchers— of course, over Zoom.
 And oh my god, it was just this moment of “wow, these people are so intelligent. so smart holy crap how did we get into this at all.”
 Major imposter syndrome.

-Roger: That’s just having a button that allows you to mute yourself in meetings.
-It seems way too complicated the hotkeys across the different apps are all different you think it should be “M” for mute it’s not uh so just having that physical key that also shows with the led lights whether you are muted or not I think is going to be a big help.
+Roger: Just having a button that allows you to mute yourself in meetings.
+It seems way too complicated the hotkeys across the different apps are all different.
+You think it should be “M” for mute, it’s not, so just having that physical key that also shows with the led lights whether you are muted or not I think is going to be a big help.